 Applications for small Groups/Charities

 We run a social group for elderly members in the community and would really like to take our members on a day trip to Oxford.
-We are raising funds, through coffee mornings and raffles but would appreciate any financial help you can give - could the Foundation help?
+We are raising funds, through coffee mornings and raffles but would appreciate any financial help you can give - could you help?

 The trustees would consider applications from small community groups providing activities for older people and other adults with disabilities.
 The trustees would consider making a contribution towards social activities, outings or events.